IBM/magkit-vanity-url/README.md

     <dependency>
         <artifactId>magkit-vanity-url</artifactId>
         <groupId>de.ibmix.magkit</groupId>
-        <version>1.6.0</version>
+        <version>1.7.0</version>
     </dependency>
 ```

 #### Versions

+* Version 1.7.x is compatible with Magnolia 6.3.x (new UI support again)
+* Version 1.6.x is compatible with Magnolia 6.2.x (new UI support)

+The vanity url module was migrated to new Maven coordinates.
+For older Magnolia versions you have to use the old Maven coordinates like: `com.aperto.magkit:magnolia-vanity-url:1.5.4`

+* Version 1.5.x is compatible with Magnolia 5.6.x, 5.7.x, 6.1.x and 6.2.x
+* Version 1.4.x is compatible with Magnolia 5.4.x and 5.5.x
+* Version 1.3.x is compatible with Magnolia 5.3.x
 * Version 1.2.x is compatible with Magnolia 5.2.x
-* Version 1.3.x is compatible with Magnolia 5.3.x
-* Version 1.4.x is compatible with Magnolia 5.4.x and 5.5.x
-* Version 1.5.x is compatible with Magnolia 5.6.x, 5.7.x, 6.1.x and 6.2.x
-* Version 1.6.x is compatible with Magnolia 6.2.x (new UI support)

 See also the [change log](CHANGELOG.md) and [security advices](SECURITY.md)